Leases · Retail

 “Our city needs healthy food and good jobs more than ever before,” Curtain said.
 “As D.C. continues to recover from the economic and health impacts of the pandemic, our combination of skills training, job creation and innovative, sustainable approaches to bringing nutritious food where it is most needed will help more of our neighbors share in that rebound instead of being left behind.”

-DC Kitchen Central’s campaign won support from private donors, notable foundations and a $5 million financing package developed in partnership with CAHEC New Markets, Chase and Reinvestment Fund.
+DC Kitchen Central’s campaign won support from private donors, notable foundations and a $5 million financing package developed in partnership with CAHEC New Markets, Chase and Reinvestment Fund, according to a statement.

 “Disparities in employment, job security and access to food among residents in the D.C. area, which increased after COVID, create a strong need for a well-respected organization like DC Central Kitchen to provide their culinary job training program that helps fight hunger and feed the community,” Courtney Nolan, Chase Community Development Banking’s vice president, told CO.